cartesi/docs/docs/tutorials/helloworld/cartesi-machine.md

 ## Introduction

-Now that we have [built our basic DApp project](../helloworld/create-project.md), we will shift our focus towards the off-chain part of the DApp.
+Now that we have [built our basic dApp project](../helloworld/create-project.md), we will shift our focus towards the off-chain part of the dApp.

-As we said before, our DApp's goal is to instantiate an off-chain computation that simply returns "Hello World!".
+As we said before, our dApp's goal is to instantiate an off-chain computation that simply returns "Hello World!".
 In this context, the first step we'll take is to specify this computation as a *[reproducible and verifiable Cartesi Machine template](/machine/intro)*, so that on-chain code can safely execute the off-chain computation.
 This process is described below.

 ## Cartesi Playground